General information on UK DataCite

 Once the contract is agreed, we will provide you with a Metadata Store account and unique DOI prefix so that you can begin minting DOIs for your data.

 The British Library DataCite service works with organisations.
 Individuals should contact their institution or relevant data centre for advice, in the first instance.
-You may find the list of data repositories on the DataCite website useful, although not all of these repositories may issue DOIs to submitted data.
+You may find the repository search tool Re3Data (http://re3data.org) useful, although not all of these repositories may issue DOIs to submitted data.

 If your institution is not working with the British Library DataCite Service, then please contact us at email@example.com to discuss your requirements further.